-‘That’s Bad Police Work’: Cops Release Handcuffed, Armed Man, Unaware He’s Still ‘Strapped’; Rookie Mistake Caught On Camera Serves As Chilling Wake Up Call
+‘That’s Bad Police Work’: Cops Release Handcuffed, Armed Man, Unaware He’s Still ‘Strapped,’ Rookie Mistake Caught On Camera Serves As Chilling Wake Up Call

 According to the Officer Down Memorial Page (ODMP), 140 police officers were killed in the line of duty in 2016.
 Of that number, 63 died by gunfire.
 It’s unclear how many of those deaths were the result of faulty training or complacency and could have been prevented.

-Inquisitr is unable to authentic the video.
+The Inquisitr is unable to authentic the video.
 However, if the footage is real, it underscores the dangers associated with being a part of America’s Finest and how police put their lives on the lives to protect the communities they serve.
 Hopefully, this video serves as a reminder to other peace officers that they should never forsake their training — because they deserve to go home at the end of the day.

-[Featured image by chameleonseye/iStock by Getty Images]
+[Featured Image by chameleonseye/iStock by Getty Images]